-- The use of additive alternatives is strongly recommended to give Grant Recipients maximum flexibility to award a contract that fits within the available budget and provides the maximum benefit to the community. - If a construction contract includes both a TxCDBG project and a separate project not included in the Performance Statement of the Grant Agreement or claimed as match, to be paid by the Grant Recipient or another funding source, the construction contract should clearly indicate the work and the costs associated with each project.
+- The use of additive alternatives is strongly recommended to give Grant Recipients maximum flexibility to award a contract that fits within the available budget and provides the maximum benefit to the community. - Bid instructions must clearly outline how the alternate items will be considered in determining the low bidder. - Additive alternates are preferred.
+If unit prices for similar items differ from the base bid for example, where bid prices differ for separate locations the award documentation and invoicing must clearly delineate the work performed for each line item. - Replacement alternates must clearly state which bid item will be removed from the bid tab calculation if the alternate is selected. - Deductive alternates must reduce quantities using the same unit price identified in the base bid.
+The bid instructions must state whether a bid that proposes a different unit price for the deduction will be rejected or will be tabulated using the base bid unit price. - Subsequent change orders that increase or decrease quantities for a particular bid item and/or its corresponding alternate item must not modify the unit price established by the original bid. - If a construction contract includes both a TxCDBG project and a separate project not included in the Performance Statement of the Grant Agreement or claimed as match, to be paid by the Grant Recipient or another funding source, the construction contract should clearly indicate the work and the costs associated with each project.